Bankole Awoonor-Renner

 Kweku Bankole Awoonor-Renner (6 June 1898 – 27 May 1970) was a Ghanaian politician, journalist, anti-colonialist and Pan-Africanist.
-In 1921 Awoonor-Renner travelled to the United States (US) to study journalism at the Carnegie Institute of Technology.
-Whilst studying in the US Awoonor-Renner joined The Communist Party.
+In 1921, Awoonor-Renner travelled to the United States (US) to study journalism at Carnegie Institute of Technology.
+While studying in the US, Awoonor-Renner joined the CPUSA.

 Early life

-Bankole Awoonor-Renner was born in Elmina in the Gold Coast, a British colony in West Africa.
+Bankole Awoonor-Renner was born on 6 June 1898 in Elmina in the Gold Coast, a British colony in West Africa.
 His father Peter Awoonor-Renner was a lawyer and first leader of the Gold Coast bar.
 Awoonor-Renner attended boarding school in Cape Coast.

 Years abroad

-In 1925 Awoonor-Renner travelled from the US to the Soviet Union along with nine other black men to study at the Communist University of the Toilers of the East (KUTV).
+In 1921, Awoonor-Renner travelled to the US to study journalism at Carnegie Institute of Technology.
+While studying in the US, he joined the CPUSA.
+In 1925, Awoonor-Renner travelled from the US to the Soviet Union along with nine other black men to study at the Communist University of the Toilers of the East (KUTV).
 He is considered to be the first Black African to study in the Soviet Union.
-He left the Soviet Union for Great Britain in 1927 where he further his studies in journalism at the Institute of Journalists in London, becoming the first African to graduate from the Institute.
+In 1927, he left the Soviet Union for Great Britain, where he furthered his studies in journalism at the Institute of Journalists in London, becoming the first African to graduate from the Institute.

 Return to the Gold Coast

-On his return to the Gold Coast Awoonor-Renner became editor of the Gold Coast Leader newspaper.
+On his return to the Gold Coast, Awoonor-Renner became editor of the Gold Coast Leader newspaper.

-In 1934 Awoonor-Renner and several others, including Ellis Brown, I. T. A. Wallace-Johnson and Robert Benjamin Wuta-Ofei, founded the West African Youth League (WAYL) in the Gold Coast.
+In 1934, Awoonor-Renner and several others, including Ellis Brown, I. T. A. Wallace-Johnson and Robert Benjamin Wuta-Ofei, founded the West African Youth League (WAYL) in the Gold Coast.
 Awoonor-Renner was elected President of the WAYL.

-He converted to Islam in 1942, he won a seat on the Accra city council as part of the Moslem Party.
+He converted to Islam in 1942, winning a seat on the Accra city council as part of the Moslem Party.

-In 1945 he attended the fifth Pan-African Congress, in Manchester, representing the Friends of African Freedom Society.
+In 1945, he attended the fifth Pan-African Congress, in Manchester, representing the Friends of African Freedom Society.

-Initially a colleague of Kwame Nkrumah, he helped Ghana's first president found the Convention People's Party (CPP) being imprisoned alongside him in 1950.
-Later he broke with Nkrumah and established the Moslem Association Party.
+Initially a colleague of Kwame Nkrumah, Awoonor-Renner helped Ghana's first president found the Convention People's Party (CPP), being imprisoned alongside Nkrumah in 1950.
+Awoonor-Renner later broke with Nkrumah and established the Moslem Association Party.

 Personal life

 Awoonor-Renner met his wife Olabisi Awoonor-Renner (nee Alakija) in London.
-They married in April 1944.
-They had five children together, four sons and one daughter.
+They married in April 1944 and had five children together: four sons and one daughter.